Storrito is your autopilot forInstagram Stories

 How This Compares

 TikTok's approach is the most restrictive of the three.
-By tying monetization eligibility directly to the degree of human input, TikTok is making a structural bet that original creation, not AI-assisted production at scale, is what keeps the platform valuable to advertisers.
+By tying program eligibility directly to the degree of human input, TikTok is making a structural bet that original creation, not AI-assisted production at scale, is what keeps the platform valuable to advertisers.
 Whether that bet holds depends on how advertisers respond to the growing presence of AI content across competing platforms.

 Impact on Content Teams

 Brands and agencies using AI in their TikTok workflows do not need to panic, but they do need to audit.
-If AI is used for editing, subtitles, or post-production enhancement, monetization is not at risk.
-If AI generates the core creative, the video, the voice, the visual subject, then that content will not earn through the Creator Rewards Program regardless of its performance.
+If AI is used for editing, subtitles, or post-production enhancement, program eligibility is not at risk.
+If AI generates the core creative, the video, the voice, the visual subject, then that content will not qualify for the Creator Rewards Program regardless of its performance.

 Does this affect TikTok Shop content?
 TikTok Shop operates under separate commerce policies.
 AI restrictions for the Creator Rewards Program do not automatically apply to Shop-linked content, though TikTok's general AI labeling requirements still apply.